 The newest addition to the brunch scene, Robie Street Station, specializes in all-day (til 3pm) “global comfort food” — from fish ‘n’ chips to bibimbap burgers and brunch favs like bread puddin’ French toast and Turkish poached eggs in yogurt.
 Or you can just have “The Remedy” for some good ol’ bacon and eggs.
 Robie St. Station is also a spot where you can grab a coffee and a baked goodie to go.
 Doughnuts make appearances on weekends.
 If you’re really lucky, you may get to try the notorious donairnut!

-Dinner in Halifax
+Where To Eat Dinner in Halifax

 2 Doors Down